 - Cost: Expensive

 You will find no difficulty in working with pinewood due to its extreme softness.
-However, it is this softness that brings in the need to be careful about how you work it.
+However, this softness brings in the need to be careful about how you work it.
 This wood is prone to dents and scratches, so you need to handle it with care.
 Even the finished product needs to be maintained carefully for the same reason.

-Pinewood has a yellowish, light brown color and you get many knots and reddish-brown striations in the grain.
+Pinewood has a yellowish, light brown color, and you get many knots and reddish-brown striations in the grain.
 However, if you are careful about how you finish it, you can have a great-looking desktop in no time.

-Salient Features Of Pine Wood
+Features of Pine Wood